FliessendWasser/rigwastaken-CS2-settings/README.md

-# rig-CSGO-settings
+# rigwastaken-CS2-settings

 This is a readme for this repository.
 While it seems that I need a lot of coding knowledge to let this file look good, it ends here.
-Played on 1600x900
+Played on 1280x960

 ## Description:
-**Find the most recent releases [here](https://github.com/FliessendWasser/rigwastaken-CSGO-settings/releases/latest).**
+**Find the most recent releases [here](https://github.com/FliessendWasser/rigwastaken-CS2-settings/releases/latest).**

 ### Config:
-Downloadable at the link above both as a .zip and as a .cfg.
+OBSOLETE - I won't be publishing this anymore.

 ### Crosshair:
-Downloadable at the link above both as a .zip and as a .cfg.

-Share Code: CSGO-tZoBM-MbGPN-8tinc-oSFeT-478WB
+Available as .cfg and as .zip in the [releases](https://github.com/FliessendWasser/rigwastaken-CS2-settings/releases/latest).
+Sharecode available as well: CSGO-tZoBM-MbGPN-8tinc-oSFeT-478WB

+### Viewmodel
+Available as .cfg and as .zip in the [releases](https://github.com/FliessendWasser/rigwastaken-CS2-settings/releases/latest).